ddnexus/pagy/docs/api.md

 - The [Pagy::Countless](api/countless.md) subclass that provides the pagination without a count used by the [countless](extras/countless.md) extra.
 (It saves one count query per request).
 - The [Pagy::Console](api/console.md) module that provides easy interaction with pagy in the IRB/rails console
 - The [Pagy::I18n](api/i18n.md) module that provides multi-language translation of the pagy strings

-## Extras

-Pagy provides also a growing number of optional extensions/extras that can handle special features, collections or environments.
-See the [extras](extras.md) doc for the full list.